sethuramanio/sethuramanio/README.md

 - 🔭 I’m currently working on **Research projects Video Understanding and Machine learning**

-- 🌱 I’m previously worked on **Agent Based Models, FMRI data analysis, Disentanglement in generative models and Graph Neural Networks**
+- 🌱 I’m previously worked on **Agent Based Models, FMRI data analysis, Disentanglement in generative models, Graph Neural Networks**

 - 👯 I’m looking to collaborate on **I’m currently learning Computational Neuroscience and Applied Mathmetics to solve fundamental problems in Machine learning and AI**